 World IBD Day 19th May 2019

-A survey of service providers treating patients with IBD, conducted by the Irish Society of Gastroenterology (ISG), found that the lack of dedicated specialist nurses in Ireland is the greatest barrier to delivering patient care.
+A survey of service providers treating patients with IBD, conducted by the Irish Society of Gastroenterology (ISG), found that the lack of dedicated specialist nurses in Ireland was the greatest barrier to delivering patient care.

 Over 40,000 people in Ireland are living with IBD, most of whom are diagnosed between the ages of 15 and 30.
 Furthermore, paediatric cases of IBD have increased three-fold in Ireland since 2003.